Caravanserai (album)

-Caravanserai is the fourth studio album by American rock band Santana, released on October 11, 1972.
+Caravanserai is the fourth studio album by American rock band Santana, released on October 11, 1972, by Columbia and CBS.
 The album marked a period of transition for Santana as it was the band's last to feature several key early members, while shifting in a more instrumental, progressive jazz fusion direction.
-It sold in fewer quantities than the band's previous chart-topping albums, stalling at No. 8 on the Billboard LPs chart, but has been critically acclaimed.
+It sold in fewer quantities than the band's previous chart-topping albums, stalling at No. 8 on the Billboard Top LP's & Tape chart, but has been critically acclaimed.

 Release and promotion

 The album was mixed and released in both stereo and quadraphonic.
 It was released on October 11, 1972.
 The album was supported with a tour, which spanned the Americas, Europe, Asia, and Oceania and lasted from September 1972 to December 1973.
 The shows on July 3 and 4, 1973 at the Osaka Kosei Nenkin Kaikan in Osaka, Japan, were released as the triple vinyl LP Lotus.

 The inner cover carried a quote by Paramahansa Yogananda:

-In 2000 SME records in Japan, part of Sony Music, also released the remastered version as an SACD.
-This disc contains the stereo mix only.
+In 2000 SME records in Japan, part of Sony Music, released the remastered version as an SACD, in stereo only.
+In 2022 SME records released the remastered version as an SACD in both stereo and quadraphonic.

 The album was remastered in 2003 for re-release on Legacy/Columbia/SME.